transcribefm/.github/profile/README.md

 The client can then pay the Lightning invoice to reveal the `preimage`.

 ### Requesting transcription
 By including the `macaroon` and the `preimage` in an Authorization header, you can call the `/transcribe` endpoint again.
-By default, this will return a `transcript_id`, requiring subsequent requests to retreive a transcript in a specific format.
+This will return a `transcript_id`, while the audio is being transcribed.
+To retreive the transcript itself, a subsequent request is needed.

 ```js
 fetch("https://transcribe.fm/api/v1/transcribe", {